Located at Buzzwick Airport

 Airport History

-Buzzwick Airport formally known as Wickenheiser Airport, originated in 1956 by Cletus Wickenheiser.
+Buzzwick Airport formerly known as Wickenheiser Airport, originated in 1956 by Cletus Wickenheiser.
 As a WW2 P-51 Mustang Fighter Pilot, LT.
-Wickenheiser serviced in the European Theater during WW2 escorting Allied bombing missions.
+Wickenheiser served in the European Theater during WW2 escorting Allied bombing missions.

-A live long resident of Carleton, Michigan, Cletus returned to Monroe County after the war, working as a contactor in the home construction business while raising 10 children.
+A lifelong resident of Carleton, Michigan, Cletus returned to Monroe County after the war, working as a contractor in the home construction business while raising 10 children.
 He was a quiet hero of America's greatest generation.

-The Airport's name is a combination of Mr. Wickenheiser's war time call sign "Wick," and the current owners company name Buzzard: Buzzwick.
+The Airport's name combines Mr. Wickenheiser's wartime call sign "Wick," and the current owner's company name Buzzard: Buzzwick.

-The Noble family purchased the Airport in 2011, adding hangers, flight school office and facilities.
+The Noble family purchased the Airport in 2011, adding hangars, flight school office and facilities.

 Local Legends